Advanced document representation

 DM works as follows (see figure below):

-• each word is assigned a random vector of specified dimension
+• Each word is assigned a random vector of specified dimension

-• sliding window algorithm scans through documents (sliding window size represents a context window)
+• Sliding window algorithm scans through documents (sliding window size represents a context window)

-• stochastic gradient descent is used to train the vectors and softmax classifier parameters
+• Stochastic gradient descent is used to train the vectors and softmax classifier parameters

 Architecture of Paragraph Vectors - Distributed Memory [4]